temitopeohassan/walletwave/TOKEN_SUPPORT.md

 ## Migration Notes

-Existing USDC/USDT functionality remains unchanged.
-The new tokens are additive and don't affect existing operations.
+The system now supports a comprehensive set of tokens across Base networks.
+All tokens follow ERC-20 standards and are fully compatible with existing wallet operations.